 Marinara Sauce, Cashew Cream Sauce, sliced or mashed avocado, Dressing (see recipes above), tahini, garlic powder and lemon juice, hummus, fresh herbs, your favorite plant-based sauce, etc…

 Eating healthy is one of those things that is great in theory but tough in practice.

 The good news is you don’t have to spend your entire day in the kitchen thanks to batch cooking.
 It’s just what it sounds like -- cooking in large batches.

-Batch cooking means you cook less often.
+For one thing, batch cooking means you cook less often.

-How to batch cook (2 ways)
+How to batch cook for easy plant-based meals (2 ways)